 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Carcinoid Tumor.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+This is the first page of Cancer.Net’s Guide to Carcinoid Tumors.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

-An endocrine tumor is a mass that affects the parts of the body that secrete hormones.
-Because an endocrine tumor develops from cells that produce hormones, the tumor itself can produce hormones and cause serious illness.
+An endocrine tumor is a mass that begins in the parts of the body that produce and release hormones.
+Because an endocrine tumor develops from cells that produce hormones, the tumor can also produce hormones, causing serious illness.

 About carcinoid tumors